gbmhunter/blog/content/electronics/components/sensors/inertial-measurement-units-imus/index.md

 ## Software

-[RTIMULib](https://github.com/RTIMULib/RTIMULib) is a pretty nice software package which makes it easier to get IMU's working with operating systems (including "embedded" ones such as the RaspberryPi).
-The writer, "richards-tech", also has a version of this for the Arduino, which makes it easy to use the Arduino as an I2C host to read back data from popular IMU's, send it via UART to a computer, where it can be processed.
+[RTIMULib](https://github.com/RTIMULib/RTIMULib) is a pretty nice software package which makes it easier to get IMUs working with operating systems (including "embedded" ones such as the RaspberryPi).
+The writer, "richards-tech", also has a version of this for the Arduino, which makes it easy to use the Arduino as an I2C host to read back data from popular IMUs, send it via UART to a computer, where it can be processed.

-{{< figure src="/images/2014/12/screenshot-playing-around-with-rthostimugl.png" width="782px" caption="Playing around with RTHostIMUGL and a connected IMU through an Arduino."  >}}
+{{< img src="screenshot-playing-around-with-rthostimugl.png" width="782px" caption="Playing around with RTHostIMUGL and a connected IMU through an Arduino." >}}

 ## Packages

 A big advantage of an IMU is the reduced PCB footprint due the the combination of multiple sensors into a single package.
-These are sometimes called system-in-packages (SIP's).
+These are sometimes called system-in-packages (SIPs).
 3x3x1mm package.

 ## Examples